damaisubimawanto/InsuraMediaSolusiAssessmentTest/README.md

 # MandiriBankAssessmentTest
-This project is for technical test in Insura Mandiri Bank Assessment.
+This project is for technical test in Mandiri Bank Assessment.